rcarcamo-dot/PYTHON-SBI/README.md

 <b>files</b>:

- - Result_of_Alignments.txt: file genereated from the pairwiise comparisons between all the inputs will be located in the user provided outputs directory
+ - Result_of_Alignments.txt: file genereated from the pairwiise comparisons between all the inputs.